 Opening a Merrill Edge self directed account is easy, involving the usual filling out of forms on line and then a quick "Yes or No" decision regarding approval of your account.

 The problem comes in getting the first deposit into the account.
 Where most on-line brokers ask for the routing number and account number of a checking or

 savings account for funding, Merrill Edge account holders are not afforded this convenience.
 Merrill Edge would rather have you fill out a paper form that authorizes

-buying securities.
+the future transfers of funds between listed bank accounts and the newly opened Merrill Edge account.
 Merrill Edge needs to move to a system of confirming an account by making two small deposits and then receiving a confirmation from the account holder.

 Nearly every other financial institution these days uses this method to everyone’s satisfaction.

 Once the funding paperwork has finally been forwarded to the offices of Merrill Edge, moving money into and out of the brokerage account is very easy.

 If the account holder has a cash balance in the account, a Merrill Edge debit

 card can be used to withdraw funds directly from the account wherever VISA cards are accepted worldwide.
 Check writing against a cash balance is also offered.
 Securities can

 be sold to raise additional amounts of cash for withdrawal, but funding with an equity or mutual fund sale requires a number of days for the cash to “settle”